We offer competitive salaries and flexible working options with up to 30 days holiday

 Free parking, onsite gym membership, yoga and fitness classes

-We also offer swimming in our on-site pool and run a doggy daycare programme
+We also offer swimming in our on-site pool and plenty of on-site events throughout the year

 “It’s a really rewarding role, enabling the children to achieve whilst also having plenty of fun.
 It’s great to be part of such a dedicated and hardworking team”